Industrial revolution to revolutionize the genre?

 Anno 1800 offers two game modes: Campaign and Sandbox.
 The underlying gameplay does not change, but the campaign offers a narrative context in which to take your first steps, and then flow into the sandbox gameplay.
 The protagonist, represented directly by the player, finds himself interrupting his good life in the tropics to return to the old world because of his father's death.
 The family merchant company was immediately taken over by your uncle, and it is your job to shed light on the circumstances of death and restore a thriving civilization.

-The pretext is extremely simple, the various characters have nothing characterization, they follow their stereotypes, the story takes expected paths.
+The pretext is extremely simple, the various characters have no characterization, they follow their stereotypes, the story takes expected paths.
 In short: in the narrative sector there is nothing more to look for than an accompaniment for the growth of your city.
-And in my opinion it performs its function well: Anno 1800 is a game particularly oriented to the objectives, the story simply provides more explicit.
+And in my opinion it does its job well: Anno 1800 is a particularly goal-oriented game, history simply provides more explicit ones.
 Great for novice players.
-Summing it up, it's a big tutorial.
+Summing up, it's a great tutorial.

 Sandbox mode is the main course.
 Here you can change numerous settings to generate your type challenge: map size, island types, opponents difficulty, victory conditions and many other ancillary conditions.
 Replayability is the master of the experience and trying to build the perfect community is the ultimate goal.
 It is a prospect of gameplay that must please: Anno 1800, despite its accommodating design, can do little if that desire is not already inherent in you.
 But it can help him make it come out, like a purgative.